 How Software Impacts GPU Performance

 Shadow of the Tomb Raider is perhaps the best game to give as an example.
-It was already a very impressive game with its balanced PC performance that allows it to remain as a benchmark title.
+It was already a very impressive game with its balanced PC performance that allows it to remain a benchmark title.
 But it shines even more in next-generation consoles, particularly with the PS5 due to excellent framerate stability.

-Nvidia Geforce RTX 2070 Super – Another good choice if you plan to play with a mix of 1080p and 4K resolutions.
+Nvidia Geforce RTX 2070 Super – Another good PS5 GPU equivalent choice if you plan to play with a mix of 1080p and 4K resolutions.
 While specs are completely incomparable due to having different architectures, theoretical performance does check out with the PS5 GPU’s number-crunching capabilities.
 Use DLSS to emulate PS5 dynamic resolution scaling whenever possible.
 The target motherboard’s primary PCIe slot, again, should at least be PCIe 3.0.

 BONUS: Nvidia GTX 1080 Ti – for those still rocking the legendary GTX 1080 Ti, congratulations!
 You already have a PS5-equivalent GPU!
 Simply pair it with the correct equivalent PS5 CPU, and you’re done.
 Hopefully, the graphically-intensive games you’re planning to play in 4K support FSR, so it can also somewhat emulate the PS5’s dynamic resolution scaling features.

 Sony was given a rather tall order when first designing the Playstation 5.
 The pressure was mounting on the rapid development of PC technology after 2017 with the release of Ryzen CPUs, RDNA 1.0 GPUs, and the reveal of Nvidia’s very first RTX lineup.
 But for the most, the company has thankfully delivered quite well.
-No longer do the memes of console 30 FPS gameplay apply, PS5 GPU performance has become almost indistinguishable to contemporary PC GPUs if no benchmarks are shown and the hardware isn’t revealed.
+No longer do the memes of console 30 FPS gameplay apply.
+The PS5 GPU performance has become almost indistinguishable from contemporary PC GPUs if no benchmarks are shown and the hardware isn’t revealed.

 Also, with advanced design “precautions”, such as the use of an 8-core/16-thread CPU, and the hefty provision of 16GB VRAM, it is expected that the console will age even more gracefully than its predecessor, at least for the entire lifespan of its relevance with the ever rapidly evolving consumer tech.
+But with that being said, the PS5 GPU equivalent is either the AMD Radeon RX 5700 XT or an Nvidia Geforce RTX 2070 Super.

 FAQ About the PS5 GPU